Mitchell Santner: 2015–2019

-South Africa in 2017

 Santner and Jeetan Patel became the first pair of spinners to open the bowling in an ODI in the 4th ODI.

-2018

 On 16 January 2018.
 Santner bowled Pakistani cricketer Fakhar Zaman with a carrom ball, something he had been working on for some time, but only recently brought into his international repertoire.

 In March 2018, Santner was out of the Test series against England, after suffering a knee injury, ruling him out of action for six to nine months.
 The injury meant Santner's planned spell in English county cricket with Derbyshire and Indian Premier League during 2018 had to be cancelled.

 In May 2018, he was one of twenty players to be awarded a new contract for the 2018–19 season by New Zealand Cricket.

-2019–present

 Santner made the international comeback against Sri Lanka on 11 January 2019 in the only T20I between the sides before going on to play in four of the five ODIs against India as well as all three T20Is and then two of the three ODIs against Bangladesh later during the same summer.
 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.